Performance Upgrades Work Best With a Plan

 - Support the extra output with the right cooling, braking, and driveline hardware.

 At Torque & Tune, performance work is meant to feel coordinated.
 The goal is not just to install hardware.
-It is to build a package that behaves the way the driver expects when the throttle opens, the road tightens up, or the next phase of the project starts.
+It is to create a package that behaves the way the driver expects when the throttle opens, the road tightens up, or the next phase of the project starts.

 If you are mapping out the next upgrade, bring the target, the current setup, and the way the car is used.
 From there, the shop can help turn the idea into a cleaner performance and tuning plan.